Medicine Overview of Tbzide Tablet

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-Tbzide Tablet is safe to use during lactation.
-Human studie+more
+Tbzide Tablet is probably safe to use during lactation.
+Lim+more

 It is not known whether Tbzide Tablet alters the ability to+more